iOS 16 vs. Android 13: What’s the difference?

 Lock screen customization

-The new versions of the smartphones with the new updates for Apple and Android users come with new enhanced features such as the lock screen on your iPhone, particularly if it has Face ID, which is one of the things you tend to glance at the most.
+The new versions of Android mobile phones of top brands like Samsung, Vivo, and Infinix come with new enhanced features such as the lock screen on your iPhone, particularly if it has Face ID, which is one of the things you tend to glance at the most.
 The iPhone’s lock screen has undergone the most significant modification with iOS 16.
-You can easily unlock your mobile screen by tapping into the screen, detecting your Face ID, or by swapping your fingers on the left or right of the screen.
+You can easily unlock your mobile screen by tapping into the screen, detecting your Face ID, or swapping your fingers on the left or right of the screen.
 There are various options to edit your lock screen by pressing and holding the latest features of the smartphone.

 Previously, users could only change the wallpaper on their lock screens.
 However, iOS 16 allows iPhone users to change the color of the clock, giving them more control over their lock screen.
 Additionally, “widgets,” are simply shortcuts to apps like the phone’s calendar and health data tracker, which will be available for pinning on the lock screen.